 Why Yogurt Is a Great First Food For Babies

 I love introducing yogurt early on to possibly help reduce risk of developing a food allergy, too.
 While most of the research we have on introducing allergens is on eggs and peanuts, most dietitians believe that it's a good idea to go ahead and expose babies to potential allergenic foods to help reduce their risk for allergies to those particular foods.
+Dairy milk is one such common allergen, so it is a good idea to introduce it into baby's diet early.

 The Best Yogurt For Babies

 My favorite yogurt for babies is plain whole milk Greek yogurt.
 Especially early on, you want yogurt that has no added sugar.
 I love Greek yogurt because it's higher in protein, and it's nice and thick, so it's great for baby led weaning.
-I also recommend whole milk yogurt because it's more calories dense and higher in fat, which babies need when starting solids.
+I also recommend whole milk yogurt because it's more calorie dense and higher in fat, which babies need when starting solids.
 The best yogurts for baby are made with just two ingredients - milk and live active cultures.
 My favorite is FAGE.

 How To Serve Yogurt To Babies